-We are currently home to a flock of 20 Java sparrows.
+We are currently home to a small flock of Java sparrows.

 Where it can be found At Edinburgh Zoo

 Our Java sparrows can be found in our Brilliant Birds exhibit.